White Flowers Names – 31 White Flowers to Add Elegance to Your Garden

 • Plant Size: Varies depending on the type of orchid, but can range from a few inches to several feet in height and width.

-• Growing Zones: Varies depending on the type of orchid, but most orchids are grown indoors or in greenhouse settings due to their specific temperature and humidity requirements.
+• Growing Zones: This varies depending on the type of orchid, but most orchids are grown indoors or in greenhouse settings due to their specific temperature and humidity requirements.

 • Soil Needs: Most orchids are epiphytes, which means they grow on other plants or surfaces instead of in soil.
 They require a well-draining medium, such as bark, moss, or coconut coir.